cuiaiyu/dressing-in-order/README.md

 ---
 ## Cite us!
-If you find this work is helpful, please consider starring :star2: this repo and cite us as
+If you find this work is helpful, please consider starring :star2: this repo and citing us as
 ```
 @InProceedings{Cui_2021_ICCV,
     author    = {Cui, Aiyu and McKee, Daniel and Lazebnik, Svetlana},